Kim Kardashian Purchases Cowboy Outfits For Her Children After Revealing She May Be Moving To Wyoming

 “I love LA, so I envision summers, I envision some weekends,” explained Kim.

-The reality star, also, confided that while she absolutely loves Wyoming now, it took her some time to appreciate it.
-She confided that upon her first visit, she was less than thrilled.
+The reality star also confided that while she absolutely loves Wyoming now, it took her some time to appreciate it.
+She admitted that upon her first visit, she was less than thrilled.
 Kanye had apparently planned a romantic stay in a small cabin.
 However, the reality star was unhappy with the cabin’s lack of electricity and plumbing.

 The publication noted that Kim previously disclosed to Vogue Arabia that she believed that her family would eventually reside in Wyoming.
 As reported by The Inquisitr, in the same August interview, the television opened up about regretting not getting into a relationship with Kanye sooner.
-She noted that the couple had been long-time friends prior to dating in 2012.
+She noted that the couple had been longtime friends prior to dating in 2012.

-To see more of Kim and her family, be sure to watch the upcoming season of Keeping Up With the Kardashians, starting September 15 on the E!
-Network.
+To see more of Kim and her family, be sure to watch the upcoming season of Keeping Up with the Kardashians starting September 15 on the E! network.